usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 Each authentication operation using the authenticator SHOULD require the input of the additional factor.
 Input of the additional factor MAY be accomplished via either direct input on the device or via a hardware connection (e.g., USB, smartcard).

-Any memorized secret used by the authenticator for activation SHALL be at least 6 decimal digits in length, or equivalent complexity, and SHALL be rate limited as specified in [Section 5.2.2](#throttle).
-A biometric activation factor SHALL meet the requirements of [Section 5.2.3](#biometric_use), and SHALL include limits on the number of consecutive authentication failures.
+Any memorized secret used by the authenticator for activation SHALL be a randomly-chosen numeric value at least 6 decimal digits in length or other memorized secret meeting the requirements of [Section 5.1.1.2](#memsecretver) and SHALL be rate limited as specified in [Section 5.2.2](#throttle).
+A biometric activation factor SHALL meet the requirements of [Section 5.2.3](#biometric_use), including limits on the number of consecutive authentication failures.

-The unencrypted key and activation secret or biometric sample — and any biometric data derived from the biometric sample such as a probe produced through signal processing — SHALL be overwritten in memory immediately after an authentication transaction has taken place.
+The unencrypted key and activation secret or biometric sample — and any biometric data derived from the biometric sample such as a probe produced through signal processing — SHALL be zeroized immediately after an authentication transaction has taken place.

 #### <a name="mfcdv"></a>5.1.9.2 Multi-Factor Cryptographic Device Verifiers